prebid/prebid.github.io/dev-docs/bidders/mobfoxpb.md

 ### Note

-For the prebid server and prebid.js you only need to use one parameter: either TagID or key
+For the prebid server you only need to use one parameter: either TagID or key